Manish-Kumarrrr/WorkHub_UI/README.md

 - **Secure Register and Login**: Implements cookies with JWT-based authentication and authorization for secure user sessions.
 - **Forgot Password via Email Verification**: Allows users to reset their password securely through email verification.
-- **OAuth Integration**: Enables users to sign in with Google for a convenient and seamless login experience.
+- **OAuth Integration**: Enables users to sign in with Google for a convenient and seamless login and register experience.
 - **Temporary Email Detection**: Identifies and blocks temporary email addresses to reduce fake users and maintain authenticity.
 - **Personalized Feed**: Delivers a customized feed based on user interests for enhanced engagement.
 - **Image Upload via Signed URL**: Reduces backend load by allowing secure and efficient direct uploads to cloud storage.
-- **Minimalistic UI**: Provides a sleek, user-friendly design for an amazing user experience.
+- **Minimalistic and Responsive UI**: Provides a sleek, user-friendly design that ensures an amazing user experience across all screen sizes, from mobile devices to desktops.
 - **Task Cleanup**: Automated cron job deletes inactive tasks older than one month to maintain system performance.
 - **Message Queue Integration**: Ensures fault tolerance by using a message queue for critical operations.
 - **Microservices Architecture**: Enables modular services for effortless scalability and independent deployment.